 Ignition Interlock Device in Florida

-After a DUI conviction, you might be required to install an ignition interlock device.
-The imposition of that condition can be required or discretionary depending on the statutory requirements for that type of DUI charge.
+After a DUI conviction, the court might order you to install an ignition interlock device.
+The imposition of that condition can be required or discretionary depending on the statutory requirements for the charge.

-Even if the court failed to order placement of an ignition interlock device for the mandatory time period required under Sections 316.193 or 316.1937., the DHSMV is authorized to order the installation of the ignition interlock device on any vehicle owned, leased or routinely operated by defendant.
+Even if the court failed to order placement of an ignition interlock device for the mandatory time period required under Sections 316.193 or 316.1937, the DHSMV is authorized to order the installation of the ignition interlock device on any vehicle owned, leased, or routinely operated by the defendant.

 How does the Ignition Interlock Device Work?

 The ignition interlock device in Florida uses fuel cell technology which allows the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.